-- Participation: Throughout the course, you will interact with peers and me in class and via discussion boards.
+• Participation: Throughout the course, you will interact with peers and me in class and via discussion boards.
 One set of discussions focuses on specific topics relevant to the course; the other set is for posting and responding to class Q&A that is module-specific.
-You are expected to post original ideas and questions and respond substantively to peers to support learning and to build class community. - Homework Assignments: Regular homework assignments help you practice mathematical statistics skills, receive feedback, and gauge your improvement.
-Homework assignments are opportunities to sharpen skills and prepare for other course assessments. - Research Paper and Virtual Poster Session: In teams, you will develop research and writing skills during this course using credible resources to write a research paper.
+You are expected to post original ideas and questions and respond substantively to peers to support learning and to build class community.

+- Homework Assignments: Regular homework assignments help you practice mathematical statistics skills, receive feedback, and gauge your improvement.
+Homework assignments are opportunities to sharpen skills and prepare for other course assessments. - Quizzes: Occasionally (mostly unannounced) quizzes will be given during lecture to assess your understanding and preparedness. - Research Paper and Virtual Poster Session: In teams, you will develop research and writing skills during this course using credible resources to write a research paper.
 Your work on the research paper can help you demonstrate your ability to clearly articulate what you are learning.
 You will present your findings to peers in a virtual poster session in our course.
-A grading rubric will be provided. - Midterm Exams: In this course, you will demonstrate your knowledge and skills in various assessments, including two midterm exams.
+A grading rubric will be provided.

+Midterm Exams: In this course, you will demonstrate your knowledge and skills in various assessments, including two midterm exams.
 The feedback you receive on the midterms can help you prepare for additional homework assignments and the final exam.
-Participation in student study discussion boards is strongly recommended. - Final Exam: You will demonstrate proficiency with course content by completing a final exam at the end of the course.
+Participation in student study discussion boards is strongly recommended.

+• Final Exam: You will demonstrate proficiency with course content by completing a final exam at the end of the course.